Avnu/libavtp/README.md

 Information about what exactly each example application does and how it works is provided in the beginning of the .c file from each application.

+# Security issues

+Please report any security issues with this code to https://www.intel.com/security